ChainSafe/lodestar/docs/usage/beacon-management.md

 When starting up a Lodestar beacon node in any configuration, ensure you add the `--jwt-secret $JWT_SECRET_PATH` flag to point to the saved secret key file.

+### Set up and include identifiers in JWT tokens

+Lodestar supports sending JWT authentication tokens with customized id `id` and version `clv` strings.
+This is particularly useful when running multiple consensus-layer clients with the same JWT secret which makes the execution-layer client difficult to distinguish between the different consensus-layer clients.
+You can configure the optional strings by adding `--jwt-id $JWT_ID` and/or `--jwt-version $JWT_VERSION` flags.
+By default, without the related flags added, Lodestar will omit `id` and/or `clv` in the JWT token during the tranmissions.

 ### Ensure JWT is configured with your execution node

 **For Go Ethereum:**